-Small businesses owned in majority part by multiple venture capital operating companies (VCOCs), hedge funds, or private equity funds are eligible to submit proposals under this CSO.
-See evaluation criteria for additional information regarding SBCs owned in majority part by multiple VCOCs, hedge funds, or private equity firms.
+Small businesses owned in majority part by multiple venture capital operating companies (VCOCs), hedge funds, or private equity funds are NOT eligible to submit proposals under this CSO.

 In accordance with AFRLI 61-113, S&T Protection for the Air Force Research Laboratory, applicants are required to submit with their proposal a "Research and Related Key/Senior Person Profile" (Attachment 6) and a Program Security Questionnaire (Attachment 7).